When you need last minute IEP advice….

 Yesterday I talked about IEPs for 2 hours straight.
 Seriously.
 And then I was a little miffed when our facilitator insisted it was time to stop.
 (I know you read this Jane, so I’m mostly kidding!)
 But I was thinking, “Wait, what?
 I’m just getting warmed up!”

-I could talk about IEPs and special education strategies and politics all day long.
+I could talk about IEPs and special education strategies all day long.
 And, I have.
 There are probably only a few thousand people, at most, in this country, who know as much about IEPs and the IEP process as I do.
 I love reading about, learning, strategizing, talking about IEPs.
 Even though I know a ton about IEPs, every week I learn new things.
 I’m overwhelmed at how much there is to know about IEPs and special ed, really I am.

 That being said, I am probably the worst person to ask for help at the last minute.

-“Whatta bitch, that’s what your website says!
+Recently I received this: “Whatta bitch, that’s what your website says!
 IEP advice!”

-But take for example, an email I opened this morning:
+But take, for example, an email I opened this morning:

 “Hi!
 I have my IEP meeting later today, please send me any advice you have that you think might be helpful.
 Thanks.”